 Suspension and Ban from Campus Housing - formal removal from campus housing for a specified time due to policy violations (either based on severity or on repeat offenses).
 You will not be permitted to visit the halls during your suspension.
-The business office will determine any possible refunds.
 Once taken off suspension, you will regain eligibility for campus housing.